 With international rates that are lower than those of most mobile operators, Google Voice is a good choice for making occasional international calls.
 Sample rates per minute for calling mobile phones are: Canada free, China 1¢, Mexico 5¢, Philippines 15¢, UK 3¢.

 Making calls without an app: There are no longer any Google Voice apps for Windows Phone or BlackBerry and there never were any for feature phones.
 You can still make calls using your Google Voice number without an app but it's a little harder.
 There are three ways:

-- The Google Voice desktop and mobile websites let you make calls by dialing a number or choosing a Google contact.
+- The Google Voice mobile website and the legacy version of the desktop Google Voice site let you make calls by dialing a number or choosing a Google contact.
 Google Voice then calls your phone and when you answer it calls the other party and combines the two calls.